SMOKE TOXICITY & SMOKE MANAGEMENT

 A key goal of the fire safety strategy of a building is to avoid exposure to smoke.
 All smoke is toxic, regardless of its origin or composition, and smoke inhalation remains the primary cause of death in fatal fires across Europe.
 The solutions to limit smoke exposure have helped reduce fire fatalities, and their implementation can be continuously improved.
 A holistic approach is most effective to keep smoke intoxication low, starting with prevention and detection and continuing with smoke compartmentation and management.

-Despite the progress made in fire safety across Europe in recent decades, fire fatalities still occur, primarily as a result of smoke intoxication from carbon monoxide (CO) and other gases.
+Despite the progress of fire safety measures across Europe in recent decades, fire fatalities still occur, primarily as a result of smoke intoxication from carbon monoxide (CO) and, to a lesser extent, other gases.

-The collection of harmonised fire statistics at the EU level is needed to assess not only the causes of casualties, including smoke toxicity, but also the effectiveness of possible safety approaches, regulatory or otherwise.
+The collection of harmonised fire statistics at the EU level is needed to assess not only the causes of fatalities, including those occurring through smoke toxicity, but also the effectiveness of possible safety approaches, regulatory or otherwise.
 A major follow-up of the study is, therefore, the pilot project on fire statistics initiated by the European Parliament.

 34% to 80% depending on available data